- Objection to 2023 Interim Operation Plan for Central Valley Project

 Because at its core, this project doubles down on the same approach that pushed salmon to the brink in the first place: taking too much water out of the system and calling it “management.”

 “You can’t restore salmon while simultaneously taking more water out of the rivers and delta that they depend on to survive.
-At some point, if we actually want salmon to survive, we have to curb the appetite of those that have proven they will drain the life out of our rivers.— Vance Staplin, Executive Director, Golden State Salmon Association
+At some point, if we actually want salmon to survive, we have to curb the appetite of those that have proven they will drain the life out of our rivers.” — Vance Staplin, Executive Director, Golden State Salmon Association

 The Pitch: Climate Resilience

 This is the scale of California’s water diversion system.
 The Delta Tunnel would expand our ability to move even more water—raising real questions about what’s left for salmon.
+The state’s Department of Water Resources says the Delta Tunnel is about climate adaptation.

 With less snowpack, more extreme storms, longer droughts, sea-level rise, and earthquake risk, the state absolutely needs to think about resilience.
 All of these things are real.
 But here’s the question no one is answering honestly: